-Exams at SFL-Modern Languages Unit are hand-scored by instructors.
-At the end of each term, all scores obtained from the Midterm and Final exams, two quiz scores and TEG are calculated by the instructor and a final grade is assigned to each student.
+At the end of the term, scores obtained from take home and online exams and a TEG are calculated by the instructor and a final grade is assigned to each student.
 The final grade is then entered in the BU online database (BUOBS) by each instructor.
-The final grade is saved in the system until the grades are
+The final grade is saved in the system until the grades are announced by the Student Affairs according to a date predetermined and announced in the academic calendar.